 The gallons of water used in 1 minute is the GPM.
 The amount of pressure created by the washer is the PSI.

-These units are used to determine it’s efficiency.
-The higher the PSI, less water will be used, being more cost efficient.
+These units are used to determine their efficiency.
+The higher the PSI, the less water will be used, being more cost-efficient.
 High PSI = lower GPM.

 Pressure washer and water temperature